stefanroeck/tracks-backend/README.md

 and https://github.com/stefanroeck/gpxtracks)
 This app will roughly do the following

-- Search for tagged hiking tracks in my Dropbox account (tag *#longdistancewalk*)
+- :white_check_mark: Search for tagged hiking tracks in my Dropbox account (tag *#longdistancewalk*)
-- Convert the raw FIT files to GPX (or similar format)
+- :white_check_mark: Convert the raw FIT files to GPX
 - Process the track data for single usage (elevation view) and bulk data (map overview)
-- Make this performant, e.g. by leveraging some caching
+- :grey_question: Make this performant, e.g. by leveraging some caching

 # Development